Drinking alcohol in a heatwave is not a good idea, but if you do decide to drink, here’s our advice to help you stay safe.

 Drink within the limits

 Summer evenings are longer, making it easy to stay out for longer, but it’s still just as important to stay within the Chief Medical Officers' low risk drinking guidelines, drinking no more than 14 units of alcohol per week, spread over three or more days.
-We also recommend you take at least three Drink Free Days every week.
-You can check exactly how many units are in your drinks by using our Unit and Alcohol Calculator or, if you’d like an easy way to track your drinks on the go, download our free Drinkaware: Track & Calculate Units app.
+We also recommend you take at least three drink-free days every week.
+You can check exactly how many units are in your drinks by using our Unit and Alcohol Calculator or, if you’d like an easy way to track your drinks on the go, download the free MyDrinkaware app.